microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SPOSharingSettings/readme.md

-# SPO Tenant
+# SPO Sharing Settings

-This resource allows users to configure and monitor their sharing settings for your SPO tenant settings
+This resource allows users to configure and monitor the sharing settings for your SPO tenant sharing settings